 Twenty years later, the company is still going strong and producing excellent backpacking equipment.
 And, to our benefit, has decided to continue their expansion into trail running clothing.
 Clearly, they bring plenty of outdoor product experience to the table, but also a well-deserved reputation that can demand a lofty price-point.
 Is their newly-produced Endorphin line of clothing worth it?
 Or, are we looking at a Chris Gaines reunion tour?
 Read on!

 The first thing one notices when picking up the Arc’teryx Incendo Jacket is weight.
-The company claims the jacket weighs a svelte 4.2 ounces and it certainly doesn’t feel any heavier, either on the body or in your backpack/vest/waistpack.
+The company claims this running jacket weighs a svelte 4.2 ounces and it certainly doesn’t feel any heavier, either on the body or in your backpack/vest/waist pack.
 And, the fabric feels significantly tougher than the other jackets in my closet of similar design and weight.
 It packs down nicely into its solitary hand pocket.
 The pocket also features a small port to run headphone cords through.
 However, the port is quite small for a standard headphone jack and there are no additional loops to route the cord, so its effectiveness is somewhat limited.

 The construction of the jacket is fairly typical of lightweight running jackets.
 There is water-resistant fabric across the shoulders, back, front, and upper arms.
 Underneath the arms and down the sides, Arc’teryx placed mesh.
 The result is a jacket that does very well in wind, light rain, and temps up to 80F.
 I’ve included it in my pack for almost every run since I received the jacket.
 And, I have found myself pulling it out for a little coverage, even when it is plenty warm out.